guokai8/microbial/README.md

 ?do_aov
 ```
 ## Note
-The _microbial_ package was bulit based on the phyloseq.
+The _microbial_ package was bulit based on the dada2 and  phyloseq.
 The package is still under development.
 New functions will be provided soon.

 ## Contact information